bigcommerce/dev-docs/docs/api-docs/partner/Dev-portal-overview.md

 - [Resources](#resources)
 </div>

-Using BigCommerce’s powerful APIs, SDKs, and toolkits, developers can register and build new apps on the developer portal that are installable on BigCommerce stores.
-Once approved, you can sell apps (or made available free of charge) to all BigCommerce merchants on the [Apps Marketplace](https://www.bigcommerce.com/apps/).
-You will need a [DevTools](https://devtools.bigcommerce.com/my/apps) account to register the draft app and a BigCommerce store to test the installation.
+Once your app is approved, you can either sell it to BigCommerce merchants or make it installable for free.

+To get started with developing BigCommerce apps, you will first need to create a [Developer Portal](https://devtools.bigcommerce.com/my/apps) account.
+You will use your Developer Portal account to register and submit your app for review.
+You will also need to start a [free store trial](https://www.bigcommerce.com/essentials/free-trial/) to test your app.

 ## About BigCommerce apps
 Let's first examine how you can discover, display, and manage apps on BigCommerce stores.